theKashey/webpack-imported/README.md

   ]
 };
 ```
-This will output `imported.json` as a one of emitted assets, with all the information carefully sorted.
+This will output `imported.json` as a one of the emitted assets, with all the information carefully sorted.

 ## SSR API
-- `importedAssets(stats, chunks, [tracker])` - return all assets accosiated with provided chunks.
+- `importedAssets(stats, chunks, [tracker])` - return all assets associated with provided chunks.
 Could be provided a `tracker` to prevent duplications between runs.
 - `createImportedTracker()` - creates a duplication prevention tracker